UMAprotocol/docs/docs/developers/optimistic-oracle-integration.md

 The Optimistic Oracle therefore enables the user to "pull" a reference price.

-Unlike price requests to the DVM, a price request to the Optimistic Oracle can be resolved within a shorter liveness window if there are no disputes, and the price requestor is not currently required to pay fees to the DVM.
+Unlike price requests to the DVM, a price request to the Optimistic Oracle can be resolved within a specified liveness window if there are no disputes, which can be significantly shorter than the DVM voting period.
+The price requestor is not currently required to pay fees to the DVM.

-The requestor can offer a reward to proposers responding to a price request, but the reward value is set to `0` in this tutorial example.
+The requestor can offer a reward for the proposer who responds to a price request, but the reward value is set to `0` in this tutorial example.

 The price proposer posts a bond along with their price, which will be refunded if the price is not disputed, or if a dispute is resolved in the proposer's favor.
 Otherwise, this bond is used to pay the final fee to the DVM and pay a reward to a successful disputer.